aeslaughter/moose/modules/contact/doc/content/documentation/systems/Contact/index.md

 large, the solver may struggle due to poor conditioning.

 ## Thermal Contact

 Thermal contact also uses the master/slave algorithm, and, as in mechanical contact, the coarser meshed surface should be set as the master surface.
 In thermal contact heat is transferred between the two surfaces.

-!syntax objects /Contact
+!syntax list /Contact objects=True actions=False subsystems=False

-!syntax subsystems /Contact
+!syntax list /Contact objects=False actions=False subsystems=True

-!syntax actions /Contact
+!syntax list /Contact objects=False actions=True subsystems=False